Vietnam.vn - Nền tảng quảng bá Việt Nam

 Domestic coffee prices continue to be adjusted up by 300 - 400 VND/kg.
 Currently, the highest price is 78,700 VND/kg recorded in Dak Nong province.

-Arabica coffee prices traded on the New York floor continued to weaken due to the selling strength from the world's leading supplier - Brazil, as the DXY index continued to decline, putting coffee prices in the domestic market of this country at a disadvantage due to the exchange rate.
-In addition, the phenomenon of short-term profit taking by funds and speculators on the futures floor and information about Brazil's forecasted bumper crop also supported the downward trend.
+Arabica coffee prices traded on the New York floor continued to weaken due to the selling strength from the world's leading supplier - Brazil, when the DXY index continued to decline, putting coffee prices in the domestic market of this country at a disadvantage due to the exchange rate.
+In addition, the phenomenon of short-term profit taking by funds and speculators on the futures floor and information about Brazil's expected bumper crop also supported the downward trend.

 Giá cà phê hôm nay 20/3: dsjfbvs.
 (Nguồn: ohman.vn)